NotAWiz4rd/deep-learning-final/README.md

 2. **Large-Scale Pretraining**: Train the model on the 10B token FineWeb-Edu dataset
 3. **Domain-Specific Fine-tuning**: Fine-tune the pretrained model for a specific use case (currently considering RPG dungeon descriptions) to demonstrate that smaller, specialized models can approach the performance of larger general-purpose models

+## Performance
+- **Pretraining**: Achieved a training loss of ~3.1 after training on 10B tokens for 19,073 steps
+- **HellaSwag Benchmark**: Achieved ~30.5% accuracy on HellaSwag after pre-training, compared to GPT-2 Small's ~28.9% accuracy (HellaSwag accuracy: 3065/10042=0.3052)

 ## Setup

 ### Requirements